-- □ If you pay the entire amount yourself at the time you receive the care, ask us to pay you back for our share of the cost.
+- Emergency providers are legally required to provide emergency care.
+You are only responsible for paying your share of the cost for emergency or urgently needed services.
+If you pay the entire amount yourself at the time you receive the care, ask us to pay you back for our share of the cost.
+Send us the bill, along with documentation of any payments you have made. - □ If you pay the entire amount yourself at the time you receive the care, ask us to pay you back for our share of the cost.
 Send us the bill, along with documentation of any payments you have made. - □You may get a bill from the provider asking for payment that you think you do not owe.
-Send us this bill, along with documentation of any payments you have already made. - \Box If the provider is owed anything, we will pay the provider directly. - □ If you have already paid more than your share of the cost of the service, we will determine how much you owed and pay you back for our share of the cost. - Please note: While you can get your care from an out-of-network provider, the provider must be eligible to participate in Medicare.
+Send us this bill, along with documentation of any payments you have already made. - \Box If the provider is owed anything, we will pay the provider directly. - □ If you have already paid more than your share of the cost of the service, we will determine how much you owed and pay you back for our share of the cost. - □ Please note: While you can get your care from an out-of-network provider, the provider must be eligible to participate in Medicare.
 Except for emergency care, we cannot pay a provider who has opted out of or been excluded or precluded from the Medicare Program.
-If the provider is not eligible to participate in Medicare, you will be responsible for the full cost of the services you receive. - □You can also receive emergency or urgently needed services from a provider outside the United States.
-If you receive emergency or urgently-needed services outside of the United States, the provider may require that you pay for the cost of the services in full.
-Ask for a written, detailed bill or receipt showing the specific services provided to you.
-Send a copy of the itemized bill or an itemized receipt to us to pay you back.
-You should be prepared to assist us in obtaining all of the information necessary to properly process your request for reimbursement, including medical records.

-2024 Evidence of Coverage for UnitedHealthcare[®] Group Medicare Advantage (PPO) Chapter 7: Asking us to pay our share of a bill you have received for covered medical services or drugs
+2025 Evidence of Coverage for UnitedHealthcare[®] Group Medicare Advantage (PPO) Chapter 7: Asking us to pay our share of a bill you have received for covered medical services or drugs